idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Keeping the punctuation character when replacing a word during auto-completion.
 - Option to propagate the current segment status during auto-propagation.

+The new update (**2018110802**) of CafeTran 2019 Forerunner is available for download with the following change:

+- options for QA checks are stored in Project Templates.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.